 Re: Support of Self-Regulation

-In response to the Commission's request for additional comments following the hearings of June 10, 1997, I, as a Texas licensed private investigator am a regular user of public and non-public records (credit headers) support the proposition of self-regulation.
+In response to the Commission's request for additional comments following the hearings of June 10, 1997, I as a Texas licensed private investigator and a regular user of public and non-public records (credit headers) support the proposition of self-regulation.

-We are required by law to keep the information confidential and maintain a high degree of accuracy in our reports, and this we do as shown by the test of courts and market place.
-Privacy protection can be managed through our industrys self regulation of uses and distribution.
-Our industry has stated a willingness and desire to self regulate.
+We are required by law to keep the information confidential and to maintain a high degree of accuracy in our reports, and this we do as shown by the test of courts and marketplace.
+Privacy protection can be managed through our industry's self-regulation of uses and distribution.
+Our industry has stated a willingness and desire to self-regulate.